dxvC0des/rewiki/docs/Information/qna.md

 ## How do I suggest mods on the server?
 To suggest mods, email us on info@refractedsmp.net or join the discord server.

+## Is this mod safe to use? or Can i use X?
+First, check out the [allowed list](https://wiki.refractedsmp.net/rules/allowed) and if your mod or X is not listed, contact us on discord!

 ## My question isnt answered!
 Ping @dxv on our discord server to ask your question.